Skip to content

 Setting tool.uv.package = true will force a project to be built and installed into the project environment.
 If no build system is defined, uv will use the setuptools legacy backend.

-Setting tool.uv.package = false will force a project package not to be built and installed into the project environment. uv will ignore a declared build system when interacting with the project.
+Setting tool.uv.package = false will force a project package not to be built and installed into the project environment. uv will ignore a declared build system when interacting with the project; however, uv will still respect explicit attempts to build the project such as invoking uv build.

 Project environment path